bhisaac/5eFP/5eFP-SRD.md

 ### Flurry of Blows (Action, Encounter, Ki)

-You use your discarded action to take the Attack action on your turn.
+You take the Attack action.
 Immediately after, you can make up to two unarmed strikes.

 ### Patient Defense (Encounter, Ki, Rest)